My Profile

 Long answer:

 Software development is a highly perishable skill.
-If there is something you have not touched in a while, the probability of you needing some time to pick it up again is exceedingly high.
-This is true for any developer.
+If there is something I have not touched in a while, the probability of me needing some time to pick it up again is exceedingly high.

 • Is [insert location here] too far for you?